Evidence-based policymaking for the promotion of an EbA approach in the development of the green belt in Ouagadougou, Burkina Faso

 Project Status

-Three sites of 15 hectares have been covered by studies highlighting the added value of EbA approaches and the level of vulnerability of the population to climatic hazards.
-These documents will be available on an open-sourced database containing documents, research, and pertinent information related to the Green Belt, enhancing local adaptation initiatives, practices, and studies to guide green-area management in urban contexts.
+Three sites of 15 hectare have been covered by studies highlighting the added value of EbA approach and the level of vulnerability of the population to climatic hazards.

-A practical guide with identification of the most beneficial actions, plant species, technologies and EbA practices has been finalized and promoted with local authorities and the population.
-200 farmers (74% women) on the Green Belt have been trained in EbA and other environmentally friendly agricultural practices.
+A practical guide with identification of the most beneficial actions, plant species, technologies and EbA approach practices has been finalized and promoted with local authorities and the population.
+200 farmers (74% women) on the Green Belt have been trained on EbA environmental friendly agricultural practices.